 Rhetoric is concerned with efforts to influence the beliefs, attitudes, values and practices of others through discourse.
 While the public address has been the form most often studied for its effectiveness to influence individuals and societies, other forms of discourse are also important.
 This course studies the methods of analysis and evaluation of rhetorical discourse and texts in a society or culture.
-Prerequisites: COM 101.
+Prerequisite: Junior standing or permission of instructor.